PACS Integration Solutions in Canada: For Accessing Patient Medical Imaging Data 10X Faster

 For that reason, PACS integration with HIS is required to improve patient outcomes as well as reduce the healthcare institution workflows.

-Same as HIS, there are multiple digital healthcare systems which need integration to help both patients and healthcare professionals in the same environment.
+Similar to HIS, multiple digital healthcare systems need integration to help both patients and healthcare professionals in the same environment.

 So, let’s discover each of them in detail.